How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 Start Building Wealth with Expertly Curated Mutual Fund Packages

-PFIC reporting and taxation
+PFIC reporting rules

 PFIC reporting on Form 8621 is required regardless of threshold, but Form 8938 (FATCA) has a $50,000 threshold for single filers (double the amount when filing jointly).
 Therefore, NRIs should check the latest value of this exemption while filing tax returns using Form 8621.
 Form 8621 has to be filed yearly along with your normal tax return.